Improving the Chamberlin Digital State Variable Filter: Conclusions

 \section{Conclusions}

-In this article, we have looked at the state variable filter and its typical digital implementation given by Chamberlin \cite{Chamberlin}, and proposed some modifications leading to an improved frequency response at the usual sampling rates (e.g. 44.1 or 48 KHz).
-We have shown that the solution has an equivalent spectrum to the bilinear transformation of its analogue biquadratic transfer function.
+In this article, we have looked at the state variable filter and its typical digital implementation given by Chamberlin \cite{Chamberlin}, and proposed some modifications leading to an improved frequency response at the critical sampling rates for full-band audio (e.g. 44.1 or 48 KHz).
 With it, it is possible to preserve the original filter block diagram, which allows us to compute four simultaneous frequency responses with a small number of operations.
-We have also noted that the spectral method developed here effectively targeted the transformation of two poles at the origin of the z-plane into zeros at the Nyquist frequency point, which played an important part in correcting the amplitude responses, particularly for the bandpass and lowpass cases at high filter frequencies.
+We have also noted that the spectral method developed here effectively targeted the transformation of two zeros at infinity of the s-plane into zeros at the Nyquist frequency point of the z-plane, one in each integrator.
+This played an important part in correcting the amplitude responses, particularly for the bandpass and lowpass cases at high filter frequencies.
+We then demonstrated that this yields a state-variable filter that is equivalent to one obtained by applying the bilinear transformation to the analog transfer function.
+This result proves that it is possible to employ the bilinear transformation to obtain a digital version of the state variable filter using a similar topology to the analog case.

 This method was compared with the well-known approach of re-arranging filter equations to tackle the issue of delay-free loops, and we concluded that the two alternative approaches can lead to the same results in the present case.
-Finally, it is important to note that the original design by Chamberlin is correct, and will work well if the sampling frequency is sufficiently high since with a relatively small unit delay, the original analogue filter will be well approximated.
-In contrast, the filters derived here have a warped frequency response that is not equivalent to the analogue case, but are less correct from that perspective.
+Finally, it is important to note that the original design by Chamberlin is correct, and will work well if the sampling frequency is sufficiently high since with a relatively small unit delay, the original analog filter will be well approximated.
+In contrast, the filters derived here have a warped frequency response that is not equivalent to the analog case, but are less correct from that perspective.
 On the other hand, they can produce better results at lower sampling rates.

+The filter we have arrived at, with its warped frequency response, is therefore a practical compromise (as all bilinear-transform filters are), which works very well in applications where significant oversampling is not desirable.
+Along with the original Chamberlin design, its main virtue is that it preserves a topology that resembles very closely its analog counterpart.
+This is particularly useful in situations where we aim to go beyond the linear operation to embrace various types of nonlinear distortion, as we can model these by following the location of the sources of nonlinearities in the analog filter \cite{CMJ}.